ztz1989/software-switches/netmap/README.md

 ## Detach all the physical/virtual ports from any VALE instance upon finishing, so as to avoid potential race conditions:
    **./detach.sh**

+   VALE will keep grabing the interfaces if they are not detached from it.